Chart Color Schemes

 Cultural Diversity

-Sutherland-Kirrawee has a higher cultural diversity compared to most local areas, with 24.3% of its population born overseas and 18.3% speaking a language other than English at home.
+Sutherland-Kirrawee has a higher cultural diversity than most local areas, with 24.3% of its population born overseas and 18.3% speaking a language other than English at home.
 Christianity is the predominant religion in Sutherland-Kirrawee, making up 55.7% of people, compared to 61.9% across Greater Sydney.
 The top three ancestry groups are English (26.6%), Australian (25.0%), and Other (9.0%).

 Frequently Asked Questions - Diversity